“Portuguese is the most voluptuous language, the most shimmering in Europe”

-In general, Portuguese is not a common language taught in grade school or high school.
-Children are more likely to discover French or Spanish at this level, both are languages that can benefit and facilitate the learning of Portuguese in the future!
+Similarly to learning Portuguese in Chicago and other big cities, Portuguese is not a common language taught in grade school or high school.
+Children are more likely to discover French or Spanish at this level, but both are languages that can benefit and facilitate the learning of Portuguese in the future!

-Fortunately, motivated children and families determined to have their offspring understand Portuguese can rely on independent language schools when the desired option is absent from public schools in the sector.
+Fortunately, motivated children and families determined to have their offspring understand Portuguese can rely on independent language schools when the desired option is absent from the public schools in their area.

 Studying Portuguese at a language school could be a great extra-curricular activity to compliment the study of French or Spanish in the American school system.

-The first American lighthouse was built in Boston Harbor in 1716.
-The Boston Language Institute offers seven levels of Portuguese study and training: Portuguese Language and Culture Level 1
+The Boston Language Institute offers seven levels of Portuguese study and training:

 Topics include prepositions, contractions, and irregular and stem changing verbs, demonstrative and reflexive pronouns, adverbs and the Preterit Perfect tense of regular verbs.
 The integration of Brazilian culture continues by identifying and comparing family members and structures.
 (Ponto de Encontro: Portuguese as a World Language, second edition, Lessons 3-5)